"KaBö is a multidimensional trans non-binary artist a fluid spirit who gathers fragments of the world to reshape them into living cosmologies".

 Every other week, a new arrangement.

-Thirty years of findin, placing, finding agian.
+Thirty years of finding, placing, finding again.

 Not decor, Not habit.

-Astehtic, yes-but also a way to listen.
+Asthehtic, yes but also a way to listen.

-The altar prays, and creation anwers.
+The altar prays, and creation answers.

 Then inspiration walks in through the color of blood and earth